IBM-Blockchain-Archive/marbles/tutorial_part1.md

 # <a name="manbluenetwork"></a>Deploy the Marbles App locally and connect to an IBM Blockchain Network running in Bluemix:

-1. Install the prereqs on your local system to allow you to run the marbles app locally.
-If you completed the [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) demo, your environment is ready to go.
-If not, then follow the [IBM Blockchain development setup instructions](https://github.com/IBM-Blockchain/learn-chaincode/blob/v2.0/docs/setup.md) and install the following components:
-  -  Git - Needed to clone the code locally to your system.
-  -  Node.js - Needed to install and run the app locally.
-There are more components listed in the setup link, but these are all you need to run for this marbles demo flow.
+1. Follow these instructions to [Set up your environment for running the demos](https://github.com/ptippett/marbles/blob/break_out_common_sections/demo_prereqs)

+1. Clone the Marbles app to your local system so you can run it here To do this, run ```git clone http://gopkg.in/ibm-blockchain/marbles.v2``` to clone the v2.0 branch to your local system.
 1. Clone the Marbles app to your local system so you can run it here To do this, run ```git clone http://gopkg.in/ibm-blockchain/marbles.v2``` to clone the v2.0 branch to your local system.